Facebook Videos Not Playing or Loading Properly

 Enable Autoplay in Your Browser

 Modern browsers block autoplay to save you from annoying ads.
 But this also breaks Facebook videos sometimes.
-Here’s how to fix it:

-Click the lock icon next to the URL → Site settings → find “Sound” → change it to “Allow”
+Chrome: Click the lock icon next to the URL → Site settings → find “Sound” → change it to “Allow”

-Safari menu → Settings for This Website → change “Auto-Play” to “Allow All Auto-Play”
+Safari: Safari menu → Settings for This Website → change “Auto-Play” to “Allow All Auto-Play”

 Disable Browser Extensions

 AdBlockers and privacy extensions love to break Facebook videos.
-They block tracking scripts that Facebook needs for video playback, and then videos just… don’t work.
+They block tracking scripts that Facebook needs for video playback.
+Try opening Facebook in incognito/private mode (which disables extensions).
+If videos work there, you know an extension is causing the problem.

 Clear Browser Cache and Cookies